 afps-spec

-Agent Flow Packaging Standard (AFPS) Specification
+Agent Format Packaging Standard (AFPS) Specification

 Copyright © 2026 Appstrate contributors.
-This specification is licensed under CC-BY-4.0.
-Code and examples are licensed under MIT.
+Licensed under CC-BY-4.0.

 Version 1.0 – Draft